VinylNerd/ThinkPad-T440P-OpenCore/README.md

 I noticed that all Clover builds used FakeSMC and all OpenCore builds used VirtualSMC, personally i had some issues with VirtualSMC so i tried using FakeSMC with OpenCore and found it to work much better

+EDIT/NOTE : as of v0.3-beta1 these builds will be switching to VirtualSMC untill further notice, however the build remains unique in that it uses the ACPIbatterrymanager kext rather than SMCbattery manager, this allow the laptop to be used in clamshell mode without power.

 ## BIOS SETTINGS

 The bios must be properly configured prior to installing MacOS.